glae/blog/_posts/2019-11-06-most-used-shortcuts.md

 ![shift+shift](/blog/assets/2019-11-06-shift+shift.png "Shift+Shift")

-It is almost the only one shortcut to know and to pretend to be a senior all-inclusive stack developer.
-Tons of saved hours, they can then be wasted on Twitter or Reddit.
+It is almost the only shortcut to know and to pretend to be a senior all-inclusive stack developer.
+Tons of hours were saved, which of course then were be wasted on Twitter and Reddit.

 ## Refactoring

-The main reason I first use intelliJ.
+The main reason I first used intelliJ.

 ### Rename: `Shift+F6` ❷